gokulnair2001/HTMLSwiftKit/README.md

 | NoScript | OrderedList | Paragraph | Script |
 | Span | Style | UnorderedList | |

+All the details regarding the elements are added in their respective classes, do check them out to know more.
-Raise an issue if you want to add any new element into the kit.
+Raise an issue with the details regarding the required element, and I will try to get it into the kit.

 # Kit Specific Element